 The recent settlement of the lawsuit brought by a range of stadents against Navient (formerly known as Sallie Mae and one of the nation’s largest student loan servicing companies) has…

 If you have a student loan with Navient, did you know you may be entitled to compensation or debt relief?
 Navient – America’s 3rd largest student loan serving company – is the subject of as many as eight individual law suits.
-Sign up to our newsletter and we’ll keep you informed on the progress of these lawsuits.
+We’ll keep you informed on the progress of these lawsuits.
 Click on the links to each of the lawsuits below to find out more.
 Navient services $300bn in federal and private student loans and has more than 25 per cent of the total market

 The American Federation of Teachers announced in October 2018 it was bringing a lawsuit against Navient alleging the company steered its members away from debt relief and gave them false information.
 The lawsuit will examine the whether Navient applied the public service loan forgiveness program, which allows certain not-for-profit and government employees to have their federal student loans canceled after 10 years of on-time payments.
 The nine plaintiffs are composed of teachers, professors and other public servants.
-Subscribe to our newsletter or contact one of our partner attorneys if this lawsuit could apply to you.
+See our Navient forgiveness lawsuit page for more information.